9 Direct Mail Best Practices for Creating High-Impact Campaigns

 • Always consider testing design or messaging.

-Step 9: Measure Direct Mail Campaign Success & ROI
+9. Measure Direct Mail Campaign Success & ROI

 Most businesses use ROI to track and measure a campaign’s performance.
 ROI compares the money you spend to print, produce and mail a direct mail campaign with the sales or donations it generates.
 The data provides direction for future marketing strategies and enables you to pinpoint problems.